Skip to content

 Instead of simulation resources polling Kafka directly, the architecture is split into three isolated layers:

-1. Connectors (Ingress/Egress): Background asyncio threads handle heavy network I/O (Kafka, Redis) independently of the simulation clock.
+1. Connectors (Ingress/Egress): Background asyncio threads handle heavy network I/O (Kafka, Redis) or File I/O (S3, local disk) independently of the simulation clock.

 2. Registry (Switchboard): A centralized state manager that flattens nested configurations into dot-notation paths (e.g., Line_A.lathe.capacity).
 It acts as the single source of truth.